mathilda0902/statistical_learning/model_dir.md

   - Enumerate strengths and weaknesses of KNN:
     - Advantage:
       1. Robust to noisy training data (especially if we use inverse square of weighted distance as the “distance”).
-      2. Effective if the training data is large.
+      2. Can do well in practice with enough representative data.
+      3. Flexible to feature / distance choices.
+      4. Naturally handles multi-class cases.
     - Disadvantage:
       1. Need to determine value of parameter K (number of nearest neighbors).
       2. Distance based learning is not clear which type of distance to use and which attribute to use to produce the best results.
       3. Computation cost is quite high because we need to compute distance of each query instance to all training samples.
+Large search problem to find nearest neighbours.

   - Room for improvement:
     - KD tree for faster generalized N-point problems.